MessagePack-CSharp/MessagePack-CSharp/README.md

 ### StreamJsonRpc

-The StreamJsonRpc library is based on [JSON-RPC](https://www.jsonrpc.org/) and includes [a pluggable formatter architecture](https://github.com/microsoft/vs-streamjsonrpc/blob/master/doc/extensibility.md#alternative-formatters) and includes [a sample MessagePack plugin](https://github.com/microsoft/vs-streamjsonrpc/blob/master/src/StreamJsonRpc.Tests/MessagePackFormatter.cs).
+The StreamJsonRpc library is based on [JSON-RPC](https://www.jsonrpc.org/) and includes [a pluggable formatter architecture](https://github.com/microsoft/vs-streamjsonrpc/blob/master/doc/extensibility.md#alternative-formatters) and as of v2.3 includes [MessagePack support](https://github.com/microsoft/vs-streamjsonrpc/blob/master/doc/extensibility.md#message-formatterss).

 ## How to build